mattriley/agile-avatars/README.md

 ## Subscriptions

-State stores use the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to enable consumers to react to state changes by associating _listener_ functions to events such as onInsert and onChange.
+State stores use the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) to enable consumers to react to state changes by associating _listener_ functions to events such as _onInsert_ and _onChange_.

 The observer pattern is easily implemented with Node's [EventEmitter](https://nodejs.org/api/events.html) which can be bundled directly into the application.

-During startup, subscription functions are extracted from the stores into a standalone _subscriptions_ object.
-This decouples subscribers (namely _services_ and _components_) from the stores making them agnostic of the data source.
+During [boot](#booting) time, subscription functions are extracted from the stores to produce the _subscriptions_ module.
+This decouples subscribers from the stores making them agnostic of the data source.
 Although not a design goal for this application, this should allow the data source to change without impacting the subscribers provided the interface of the subscription functions do not change.

-__Example: Reacting to a new role using onInsert and onFirstInsert__
+#### Example: Reacting to a new role being inserted

 <details open>